Hum4n01d/ECS150-P2/REPORT.md

 ## Preemption
-In order to implement preemption, we used the `setitimer` function to set up a timer that would send a `SIGVTALRM` signal to the program every 10 ms (frequency of 100Hz).
+In order to implement preemption, we used the `setitimer` function to set up a timer that would send a `SIGVTALRM` signal to the program every 10 milli seconds (frequency of 100Hz).
 We then set up a signal handler for the `SIGVTALRM` signal that would call `uthread_yield` to yield to the next thread.
 This will prevent a greedy thread from running forever and preventing other threads from running.

 When preemption is enabled, the `SIGVTALRM` signal is unblocked, which allows the signal handler to be invoked.
 When preemption is disabled, the `SIGVTALRM`